 “It’s more than about gardens… it’s about learning and growing and sharing

 Dilemmas, Delights & Discoveries in the garden of life…”

 As a Landscape Designer, Garden Coach, Writer, Podcaster & Speaker, I find the joy of helping others beautify their surroundings often leads to sharing encouragement and life experiences.
 These relationships inspired a weekly column published in THE PRESS (NJ & PA), Garden Dilemmas?
 Ask Mary Stone, which began in 2012.
 In 2019 the Garden Dilemmas Podcast launched on your favorite Podcast Apps.

-This website is a step forward in growing our evolving community of readers.
+This website is a step forward in growing our evolving community.
 Sharing encouragement in the garden and personal delights & discoveries ~ seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Shall we get started?
 We have lots to talk about!
 Thank you for dropping by, Mary

 About my unexpected furry messenger:

 While walking among the trees has been a lifelong passion, it wasn’t until Miss Ellie’s unplanned arrival that walking became a daily routine.
 On trails or along the road, walking was the only way to calm my then foster dog filled with heightened anxiety due to her first year of life.
 She lived alone in a cage, unprotected from the hot Georgia sun, rarely fed or watered.
 It turns out we share a history of living in isolation and neglect.
 She from owners that likely loved puppies but not dogs.
 I from a then-husband that was married to an assortment of addictions rather than to me.